Chapter 6: Introduction

 The instrumentation of New Orleans jazz developed from a mix of cultural and musical traditions.
 The brass instruments, trumpet, trombone, and tuba originated from marching band music, which was closely tied to military and civic parades in New Orleans.
 The banjo and guitar were linked to rural blues and folk traditions, while the piano (though less prevalent due to its lack of portability) was common in middle-class homes and used in both classical and popular music.

 Most of the earliest jazz compositions were based on the 12-bar blues form, a fundamental structure in African American music discussed in previous chapters.
 To recap from Chapter 5, the 12-bar blues consists of 12 measures and follows a predictable harmonic progression using the I, IV, and V chords of a key.
 Its lyrics typically follow an AAB pattern and repeat in multiple cycles throughout a song.
 In jazz, each repetition of the 12-bar form is called a chorus.
-This term differs from the "chorus" or refrain in popular songs; in jazz, a chorus refers to one complete cycle of the form, during which a musician may play the melody, improvise a solo, or interact musically with other ensemble members.
+The jazz term "chorus" differs from the "chorus" or refrain in popular songs; in jazz, a chorus refers to one complete cycle of the form, during which a musician may play the melody, improvise a solo, or interact musically with other ensemble members.

 Louis Armstrong

 From there, Armstrong moved to New York City to join Fletcher Henderson's orchestra, one of the most influential big band leaders of the time.
 On February 4, 1924, Armstrong married Lil Hardin Armstrong, King Oliver's pianist and a classically trained musician.
-Lil played a crucial role in shaping Armstrong's early career.
+Lil played a crucial role in guiding Armstrong's early career.
 Recognizing his immense potential, she encouraged him to develop his musical skills beyond performance.
 She taught him music theory and harmony and pushed him to adopt a more polished professional image.
 However, it was Armstrong's return to Chicago in 1925 that established him as a leading soloist in recorded jazz.
 That year, he began a series of groundbreaking recordings under his own name with a studio group known as the Hot Five (later the Hot Seven, depending on the session personnel).
 These recordings, made between 1925 and 1928, showcased Armstrong's extraordinary talent as a soloist.
 His trumpet playing, distinguished by a wide melodic range, a loud volume, and a brilliant tone, set a new standard for jazz improvisation.

 A quintessential example of Armstrong's impact on New Orleans jazz is his 1928 recording of "West End Blues" with his Hot Five.
 The piece begins with a now-famous unaccompanied trumpet introduction that immediately establishes Armstrong's technical prowess and expressive power.
 The recording unfolds in multiple choruses, each a 12-bar repetition of the blues form, featuring different soloists from the ensemble.
-One of these choruses highlights Armstrong's scat singing in a duet with the clarinet, a brilliant example of call-and-response.
+One of these choruses features Armstrong's scat singing in a duet with the clarinet, a brilliant example of call-and-response.
 Throughout the track, timbre plays a central role.
 Armstrong's gritty vocal tone, the use of woodblocks, expressive trombone slides, and wide vibrato on sustained notes create a rich palette of sonic textures.

-In Louis Armstrong's recordings, timbre is a defining feature.
+In Louis Armstrong's recordings, timbre is one of the most distinctive musical elements..
 His gritty, textured voice, expressive scatted syllables, and the varied sounds of the ensemble, such as the woodblocks, long trombone slides, and wide vibrato on sustained notes, all contribute to an energetic and colorful soundscape.
-Each instrument has its own tonal identity, and Armstrong's arrangements regularly deliberately highlight this variety.
+Each instrument has its own tonal identity, and Armstrong's arrangements regularly make full use of this variety.

 Key Figures in New Orleans Jazz